jfishe/vimfiles/README.md

 For vim-jedi to work with Anaconda, if you haven't compiled vim to know where site-package are, set PYTHONPATH.
 E.g., set PYTHONPATH=C:\Users\fishe\Anaconda3\Lib\site-packages.
 This will mess up activate/deactivate conda environments so adjust PYTHONPATH if you switch.

 https://conda.io/docs/using/envs.html#saved-environment-variables provides directions.

+In order for root to work without activate root before opening Vim, set user environment variable PYTHONPATH.
+In order for it to work after activate root follow the instructions in the link above, but the path is Anaconda3\etc\conda.